mdp/JsPoker/README.md

 ### Contribute

 - Found a bug?
 By all means feel free to report it or send me a pull request.
-- The next step is to build a tournament system for handling a real-time tournment with seperate players, each on their own host.
+- The next step is to build a tournament system for handling a real-time tournament with separate players, each on their own host.
 - It would be great to give people a way to watch or monitor game play.

 ### Resources